EKSTROM Lab

 ROWAN JOHNSON

-Rowan is a sophomore majoring in Political Science and Psychology.
+Rowan is a junior majoring in Political Science and Psychology.
 He is interested in the formation of political beliefs and biases, as well as influences on voting behavior.
 After graduation, Rowan hopes to attend graduate school and continue his education in Political Science.

 ZEIN SALEH